openvinotoolkit/openvino/docs/optimization_guide/memory_optimization_guide.md

       More details on the two may be found in the
       `GNU Tunables Manual <https://www.gnu.org/software/libc/manual/html_node/Tunables.html>`__

     * Try another allocator.
-One of the allocators which operates with memory carefully is ``jemalloc``
+One of the allocators that handles memory carefully is ``jemalloc``

 @endsphinxdirective